-On July 4, 2014, the AER introduced the inactive well compliance program (the "IWCP") to address the growing inventory of inactive wells in Alberta and to increase the AER's surveillance and compliance efforts under Directive 013: Suspension Requirements for Wells ("Directive 013").
+The AER implemented the inactive well compliance program (the "IWCP") to address the growing inventory of inactive wells in Alberta and to increase the AER's surveillance and compliance efforts under Directive 013: Suspension Requirements for Wells ("Directive 013").
 The IWCP applies to all inactive wells that are noncompliant with Directive 013 as of April 1, 2015.
 The objective is to bring all inactive noncompliant wells under the IWCP into compliance with the requirements of Directive 013 within 5 years.
-As of April 1, 2015, each licensee will be required to bring 20% of its inactive wells into compliance every year, either by reactivating or suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
+As of April 1, 2015, each licensee is required to bring 20% of its inactive wells into compliance every year, either by reactivating or suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
+The list of current wells subject to the IWCP is available on the AER's Digital Data Submission system.

 In British Columbia, the Commission implements the Liability Management Rating ("LMR") Program, designed to manage public liability exposure related to oil and gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
 Under the LMR Program, the Commission determines the required security deposits for permit holders under the OGAA.
 The LMR is the ratio of a permit holder's deemed assets to deemed liabilities.
 Permit holders whose deemed liabilities exceed deemed assets will be considered high risk and reviewed for a security deposit.
-Permit holders who fail to submit the required security deposit within the allotted timeframe may be in noncompliance with the OGAA.
+Permit holders who fail to submit the required security deposit within the allotted timeframe may be in non-compliance with the OGAA.